dzuk-mutant/blockchain/info/faq.md

 # FAQ

-Hey, this FAQ is mainly about the hate groups and hate speech and blocking such elements in the fediverse, since there are a lot of people with hang-ups over this practice.
+Hey, this FAQ is mainly about hate speech, since this is the source of most of the hang-ups about blocklisting.

 ---

 ### Do you just block right-wing people?

-It's not really of any concern of mine whether something is left or right (and I'm not a fan of this dichotomy that much anyway), just the ideologies that are espoused.
-If they are hateful by my classifications (see above), then they go on the blocklist.
-This however, does tend to be more common on the 'right', especially on the fediverse.
+It's not really of any concern of mine whether something is left or right (and I'm not a fan of this dichotomy that much anyway), just the content that is espoused.
+If it is hateful or discriminatory and the instance's administration accepts that behaviour, then that instance go on the blocklist.

+This activity does however tend to be more common on the 'right', especially on the fediverse.

 ---